 But just because your business depends on shipping carriers doesn’t mean they hold all the power.
 The key to keeping shipping prices down is continuously monitoring and renegotiating your last mile contracts.
 If you find your parcel contracts have multiple shortcomings, you need to make some changes.

-If your organization hasn’t renegotiated your parcel contracts in 2022, or even worse, in the last few years, keep reading for tips on getting the best shipping pricing.
+If your organization hasn’t renegotiated your parcel contracts in the last year, or even worse, in the last few years, keep reading for tips on getting the best shipping pricing.

 For organizations, these contracts mainly cover the “last mile,” or the delivery of a product to a customer.
 Parcel contracts tend to be very complex, making it difficult for business owners to fully understand, much less have negotiating power.